coda/packs-sdk/README.md

 So if you're writing a pack that integrates with Slack, you'd probably want to choose `Slack` as your formula namespace.
-If you wrote a formula that sends a Slack message, you would invoke that formula using `Slack::SendMessage(...)`.
+If you wrote a formula that sends a Slack message, you would invoke that formula in a doc using `Slack::SendMessage(...)`.
 When users are writing formulas in their docs, they can type `slack` and autocomplete will show them all of the formulas in the `Slack` namespace.
 If the user also used the Gmail pack and that pack also defined a `SendMessage` formula, it would be easy for the user to differentiate between the two because they have separate and clear namespaces: `Slack::SendMessage` vs `Gmail::SendMessage`.

-While the structure of a pack definition allows you to specify multiple namespaces (since formula definitions are a dictionary mapping a namespace to a list of formulas) the SDK currently only allows you one namespace per pack.
-This may change in the future.

-While sync tables are implemented using formulas, sync formulas do not have a namespace, since these formulas are not called directly by users and are not exposed to users.
-As a pack author, you only need to be aware of this because when you use `coda execute` to run one of your syncs, you needn't prefix your sync table name with a namespace.
+(You'll note that you needn't use a namespace with `coda execute` because the CLI can infer the namespace from the manifest file you specify in that command.)

 ### Metadata Formulas